-Kevin completed his PhD at the University of Bath, specialising in economic valuation techniques.
+Kevin completed his PhD at the University of Bath, specializing in economic valuation techniques.
 After a year at Oxford University, he joined the Matrix Knowledge Group in London, where he built their economics practice.
-Kevin is an active member of the Campbell and Cochrane Economic Methods Group and contributes to methodological development in the field of economic evaluation.
+He joined the Evidera London office in April 2012.

 Kevin is an expert in the use of preference information and decision analysis to inform health decisions, including pipeline optimization, authorization, reimbursement, and prescription decisions.
 His research interests include preference elicitation, decision modeling, and multiple-criteria decision analysis (MCDA).

 Kevin co-chaired the ISPOR Taskforce on the use of MCDA in Health Care Decision-Making and is currently co-chairing an ISPOR Stated Preference Special Interest Group Working Group on the use of preference data in decision making in Europe.
 He is an active member of the Campbell and Cochrane Economic Methods Group, and has taught short courses in the use of MCDA in healthcare (ISPOR) and preference elicitation methods (SMDM).